-While some things might seem strange for expats from elsewhere, resisting the urge to get impatient is important.
-Long-term, personal business relationships in Qatar can certainly be worth the time and energy
+While some things might seem strange for expats, resisting the urge to get impatient is important.
+Long-term, personal business relationships in Qatar can certainly be worth the time and energy.

 Exchanging business cards when meeting associates for the first time is common.
-The reverse side of business cards should be printed in Arabic, and expats must spend some time examining someone else's card before putting it away.
+The reverse side of business cards should be printed in Arabic and expats should spend some time examining someone else's card before putting it away.

 Dos and don'ts of doing business in Qatar

-Do look to cement long-term, personal relationships with your Qatari business associates
+- Do look to cement long-term, personal relationships with Qatari business associates

-Do make an effort to engage with the culture – learn some Arabic words, and become educated about the religion
+- Do make an effort to engage with the culture – learn some Arabic words and become educated about Islam

 - Don't be impatient, rude or aggressive – this kind of behaviour will alienate expats from the corporate culture in Qatar